-Multi-factor authentication should be implemented for all internet-facing services, systems and important data repositories.
-Using multi-factor authentication provides a secure authentication mechanism that is not as susceptible to brute force attacks as traditional single-factor authentication methods, such as those that use passwords or passphrases.
+Phishing-resistant multi-factor authentication should be implemented for all online services (including online customer services), systems and data repositories.
+Using phishing-resistant multi-factor authentication provides a secure authentication mechanism that is not as susceptible to brute force attacks and machine-in-the-middle attacks as traditional single-factor authentication methods, such as those that use passwords or passphrases, or weaker multi-factor authentication implementations, such as those that rely on the use of Short Message Service (SMS) messages, emails or voice calls.